JustAnotherBitt/Web-Crawler-and-Email-Finder/README.md

-# Web Crawler e Email Finder
+# Web Crawler and Email Finder

-## Descrição
+## Description

-Este repositório contém dois scripts Python projetados para rodar em terminais:

-1. **Web Crawler**: Um crawler que visita URLs, coleta links e extrai endereços de e-mail de páginas web.
+This repository contains two Python scripts designed to run in terminal environments:

+1. **Web Crawler**: A crawler that visits URLs, collects links, and extracts email addresses from web pages.
-2. **Email Finder**: Um script que analisa páginas web para encontrar endereços de e-mail.
+2. **Email Finder**: A script that analyzes web pages to find email addresses.

-Ambos os scripts podem ser executados a partir de um terminal, com suporte para a execução em diferentes ambientes.
+Both scripts can be executed from a terminal, with support for running in different environments.

-## Requisitos
+## Requirements

 - Python 3.x
 - `requests`
 - `beautifulsoup4`

-## Instalação
+## Instalation

-1. Clone o repositório:
+1. Clone the repository:
 `git clone <URL_DO_REPOSITORIO>`

-2. Navegue até o diretório do projeto:
+2. Navigate to the project directory:
 `cd <nome_do_diretorio>`

-3. Certifique-se de ter o python instalado em seu sistema:
+3. Make sure Python is installed on your system:

 - Download: https://www.python.org/downloads/

-4. Instale as bibliotecas:
+4. Install the libraries:

 - Requests: `pip install requests`
 - BeautifulSoup: `pip install beautifulsoup4`

 ## Web Crawler

-Este script visita URLs, coleta links e extrai e-mails encontrados nas páginas.
+This script visits URLs, collects links, and extracts emails found on the pages.

-### Exemplo:
+### Example:

 ![image](https://github.com/user-attachments/assets/b82d854f-f8a4-431d-b7aa-c1dea56cc4d7)

-### No PowerShell (Windows) com ativação da venv:
+### On PowerShell (Windows) with venv activated:

 `.\.venv\Scripts\Activate`

 `python web_crawler.py <URL>`

-### No terminal (Linux) sem venv ativado:
+### On Terminal (Linux) without venv activated:

 `python3 web_crawler.py <URL>`

 ## Email Finder

-Este script analisa uma página web para encontrar e listar endereços de e-mail.
+This script analyzes a web page to find and list email addresses.

-### Exemplo:
+### Example:

 ![image](https://github.com/user-attachments/assets/a2192bfc-6021-4c9c-a8c8-5a8fb3e1d958)

-### No PowerShell (Windows) com ativação da venv:
+### On PowerShell (Windows) with venv activated:

 `.\.venv\Scripts\Activate`

 `python email_finder.py <URL>`

-### No terminal (Linux) sem venv ativado:
+### On Terminal (Linux) without venv activated:

 `python3 email_finder.py <URL>`

-Substitua <URL> pela URL da página que você deseja analisar.
-Os scripts aceitarão URLs e processarão o conteúdo conforme especificado.
+#### Notes:
+- Replace <URL> with the URL of the page you want to analyze.
+The scripts will accept URLs and process the content as specified.